Dmitriyrus99/custom-erpnext/ferum_custom/docs/api_design.md

 - Response includes project fields and maybe a summary (count of open requests, etc.
 - if needed).

-- GET /projects/{id} – Gets details of one project, including associated ServiceObjects and possibly a summary of requests and invoices.
+- GET /projects/{id} – Gets details of one project, including associated Assets and possibly a summary of issues and invoices.
 - Authorization: the requesting user must have access to that project.

 - POST /projects – Creates a new project.
-- Expects JSON payload with project details (customer, dates, name, etc., and a list of service object IDs to link or data to create new service objects).
+- Expects JSON payload with project details (customer, dates, name, etc., and a list of asset IDs to link or data to create new assets).
 - Only Project Managers or Admins can call this.
 - The backend will perform the same validation as ERPNext would (perhaps by actually calling Frappe API to insert the document, which triggers the hooks that ensure uniqueness, etc.).
 - If successful, returns the created project data or ID.